adnanaldaim/identityserver4/README.md

 I have integrated IdentityServer4 with ASP.NET application and RestFul API.
-Follow the following steps to inrun the project on you local machine.
+Follow the following steps to run the project on your local machine.

 1- Clone/Download the code.